 Normally, an assessment of capacity would not be made without involving family, friends and/or carers, or other professionals involved.
 Deciding who to involve is a matter for the decision maker and will depend on the situation and the decision that needs to be made.
 Opinions must not be voiced without first conducting a proper assessment of the person’s capacity to make a decision.

-If there is, the second question to ask is whether the impairment or disturbance makes the person unable to make the particular decision.
 The person will be unable to make the particular decision if, after all appropriate help and support to make the decision has been provided, (Principle 2 – see The Five Principles of the Mental Capacity Act) he or she cannot:

 Every effort should be made to find ways of communicating with someone before deciding that they lack the capacity to make a decision based solely on their inability to communicate.
 Very few people will lack capacity on this ground alone.
 Those who do might include people who are unconscious or in a coma or who suffer from a very rare neurological condition known as ‘locked-in syndrome’.
 In many other cases such simple actions as blinking or squeezing a hand may be enough to communicate a decision.
 The input of professionals with specialised skills in verbal and non-verbal communication is likely to be needed when making decisions in this area.